joravkumar/GCTranscriptionConnector-Google/README.md

 ## Dynamic Transcription Vendor Selection

-The server now supports dynamic selection of the transcription vendor on a per-conversation basis:
+The server supports dynamic selection of the transcription vendor on a per-conversation basis:

 - **Configuration in Genesys Open Message:**
   - The transcription vendor can be specified in the "open" message via the `customConfig.transcriptionVendor` field: